 The way I approach any story at the beginning is to think about what building blocks I need for the story.
 Will I need to know about a certain region of the world?
 Do I want to build a culture that’s analogous to a culture that has existed?
 Sometimes I have books that will help answer those questions in my library.
 If not, I’ll go to the online card catalog for the local library and see what kinds of books they have on those subjects.

 Which ancient or historical works have you not read and periodically kick yourself for not having made time for them yet?

-If you could sit down and have tea (or a beer) with 5 fictional characters, who would you invite to the table?
+If you could sit down and have dinner with 5 dead authors, who would you invite to the table?
+What would they order?